kriowloo/rl-based_assembly-v4/README.md

    f) \_stateToCNN: method that receives an array that contains a grayscale image and transform it to be used as input to the CNN built
    g) train: method that actually implements DQN
    h) test: method used to watch the agent learning - through it, it is possible to ask the agent to take a number of actions to check how good was its previous learning

+4) **State2Image.py**: It contains an abstract class, that is base for 5 concrete classes and represents each state of the state space into an imagem.
+Since only some states (selected in *_replay* method) are actually used to train the CNN, it not necessary to store the whole pixel matrix of all images.
+So that, all images were initially represented compressed, being decompressed only if needed.
+This class is responsible for producing these compressed images, for decompressing them, and for optimize image generation in order to speed up implementation.
+Considering that each state can be represented in 5 different ways, there are 5 subclasses of State2Image (named